Max Frieder: Co-Founder, Co-Executive Director

-Max Levi Frieder is a community based public artist from Denver, Colorado.
-He graduated from the Rhode Island School of Design with honors and a degree in Painting with a focus in “Community Based Public Arts”.
-He has since worked with communities in different contexts across the globe.
-His work ranges from community building in refugee crisis, hospital workshops, abuse and addiction counseling through art, creative facilitation and conflict resolution.
-His projects have taken him from Israel and Palestine to the Jordanian-Syrian border, Turkey, India, New Zealand, Australia, Costa Rica, Colombia, Cuba, Mexico, Canada and throughout the United States.
-Although trained in painting, his work focuses on public engagement through creative facilitation and inspired participation.
+Max Levi Frieder is the Co-founder and Co-executive director of the international community-based public artis organization Artolution.
+He is an artist and educator from Denver, Colorado who is based out of New York City.
+He graduated from the Rhode Island School of Design with honors and a degree in Painting with a focus in “Community Based Public Arts” and recieved his Education Masters in “Community Arts” in Art and Art Education from the Teachers College, Columbia University.
+He has worked with communities in different contexts across the globe.
+His work ranges from community building in refugee crisis, hospital workshops, abuse and addiction counseling through art, trauma relief, reconciliation and conflict resolution.
+He leads collaborative mural programs as well as creating the ” Foundstrument Soundstrument Project”, building interactive percussive sculptures out of Trash and recycled materials.
+His projects have taken him from Israel and Palestine to the Jordanian-Syrian border, Turkey, India, New Zealand, Australia, Costa Rica, Colombia, Cuba, Peru, Mexico, Canada and throughout the United States.
+His work focuses on cultivating public engagement through creative facilitation and inspired participation.
 Artist Statement

 Joel is an artist, educator and organizer of community-based public art initiatives with youth and communities around the world.
 He works in acrylic and aerosol, creating elaborate murals that explore social topics and reflect a wide array of artistic influences.
 Beyond his art, Joel has a background as a youth counselor and received his BA in Sociology from the University of Illinois at Chicago (UIC).
 He has organized and facilitated community projects in over 20 countries across Latin America, Africa, the Middle East, South Asia, Europe and North America, along the way developing his unique combination of community work and art in partnership with dozens of institutions, community groups and local artists.
 His projects have addressed issues including the Syrian refugee crisis, mass incarceration in the US, the Israeli-Palestinian conflict and the plight of street youth, gaining attention from international media outlets like CNN, Al Jazeera and Reuters.
 Joel has a passion for connecting and sharing with people through collaborative art-making. joelartista.com